kaapana/kaapana/docs/source/platform_user_guide/platform_user_guide_fs.rst

 * Via Airflow: when you click in Airflow on the DAG you are guided to the 'Graph View'.
 Clicking on the red, failed operator a popup opens where you can click on 'View Log' to see what happened.
 * Via Kubernetes: in the namespace ``flow-jobs``, you should find the running pod that was triggered from Airflow.
 Here you can click on the logs to see why the container failed.
 If the container is still running, you can also click on 'Exec into pod' to debug directly into the container.

-After you resolved the bug in the operator, you can either restart the whole workflow from Kibana or you can click on the operator in the 'Graph View', select 'Clear' in the popup and confirm the next dialog.
+After you resolved the bug in the operator, you can either restart the whole workflow from OpenSearch Dashboards or you can click on the operator in the 'Graph View', select 'Clear' in the popup and confirm the next dialog.
 This will restart the operator.

 Core stack: Landing Page, Traefik, Louketo, Keycloak, Grafana, Kubernetes and Helm